* This is the Consumer Version. *

 Doctors can usually suspect intracerebral hemorrhage based on symptoms and results of a physical examination.
 Computed tomography (CT) or magnetic resonance imaging (MRI) is done to confirm the diagnosis.
 Both tests can help doctors distinguish a hemorrhagic stroke from an ischemic stroke.
 The tests can also show how much brain tissue has been damaged and whether pressure is increased in other areas of the brain.

-Doctors sometimes do CT angiography (see CT Angiography) to determine whether the hemorrhage is continuing to expand.
+Doctors sometimes do CT angiography (see page CT angiography) to determine whether the hemorrhage is continuing to expand.
 If it is expanding, the outlook is poor.

 The blood sugar level is measured because a low blood sugar level can cause symptoms similar to those of stroke.